What is SecureDrop?

 How can I contribute to SecureDrop?

 There are many ways you can contribute to SecureDrop.
 First, donations are critical in keeping the project alive.
 You can go here to help us pay for development, upkeep, and security so we can travel to news organizations and help them install it.You can contribute to the development of SecureDrop by visiting our GitHub page.
 If you just want to dive in and start coding, make sure you read the Developer Guide first, then check out our Issues page for something to work on.
-Issues that are labeled "E-Easy" are good for new contributors.
-If you have ideas for new security or usability features, or want to ask questions, you can also post to our development mailing list, or join us on IRC at #securedrop-dev on OFTC.
+If you have ideas for new security or usability features, or want to ask questions, you can also post to our development mailing list, or join us on our Gitter channel.